abhishekarya1/DSA-2k23/ll.md

 - Delete nodes of a DLL: take care of edge cases - deletion of first node, deletion of last node

-- Remove Nodes till next Greater Node - we do it the reverse LL way, and we connect current to next greater and propagate back the greater element between current and greater [link](https://leetcode.com/problems/remove-nodes-from-linked-list/)
+- Remove Nodes till next Greater Node - we do it the reverse LL way, and we connect current to next greater and propagate back the greater node between current and greater [link](https://leetcode.com/problems/remove-nodes-from-linked-list/)

-- Split Linked List in Parts - `n/k` element in each part but the first `n%k` parts have `1` extra element each (`n/k + 1`)
+- Split Linked List in Parts - `n/k` node in each part but the first `n%k` parts have `1` extra node each (`n/k + 1`)